clfkenny/clfkenny.github.io/projects/pokemon_classifier/index.md

 ## Obtaining the Data

 Before we can analyze data, we first need to obtain something to analyze.
 There are a lot of great websites that have the information we need, but for this example we'll be going with [Pokemon Database](https://www.pokemondb.net/pokedex/all).
 Instead of manually iterating through every single page writing down information about their battle stats, a much more efficient way would be to program a webscraper to automate the data collection.
-We'll be using Python's `resquest` module to send requests to the website and `BeautifulSoup` to parse the data.
+We'll be using Python's `request` module to send requests to the website and `BeautifulSoup` to parse the data.
 Let's begin.

 ```python